 This furnace is a part of the ComfortNet[TM] family of products.
-The CTK0 thermostat kit allows this furnace to be installed as part of a digitally communicating system.
-The ComfortNet system provides automatic airflow configuration, enhanced setup features, and enhanced diagnostics.
+The CTK family of thermostat kits allow this furnace to be installed as part of a digitally communicating system.
+The ComfortNet system provides advanced airflow configuration, enhanced setup features, and enhanced diagnostics.
 It also reduces the number of thermostat wires to a maximum of four.
 It may be also installed as part of a non-communicating system using a standard 24 VAC thermostat.

 This product may be installed with the ComfortNet thermostat and a non-ComfortNet compatible single stage air conditioning unit.
 However, this reduces the benefits of the ComfortNet system as the enhancements will only apply to the furnace.